 I was perplexed and I quizzed my decision as I read more about the profession.
-However, the more I read, the less boring it became.
-I found myself understanding the logic behind M&E, its essence to organisational frameworks and importance to development work.
+However, the more I read, the less boring it becomes.
+I found myself understanding the logic behind M&E, its essence to organisation frameworks and importance to development work.
 In the last few months, I have been engrossed with several projects which involved using statistical analysis and designing survey methods – in fact, I almost forgot I failed maths four times while writing Senior Secondary School Examinations.

 The journey, so far, has been fulfilling and I can only look forward to more challenges on the field.
 If you are like me a few years ago, trying to find your feet in this profession, here are five tips that will demystify M&E and help you get started, excitingly.